emilelampe/emilelampe.github.io/index.md

 ---

-### The European Refugee Crisis in data over time
+### The European Refugee Crisis in data through time

-A project with two collaborators aimed at better visualizing data regarding the European Refugee Crisis, as numbers stated in newspapers often don't appeal to imagination.
-By scrolling the mousewheel, you move through time, changing the arrows on the map according to how frequent certain refugee routes were used.
-The stacked bar chart shows the refugees' country of origin, while the crosses at the bottom represent the known number of deaths from people trying to cross the Mediaterranean Sea.
+The European Refugee Crisis visualization project is an interactive website that offers a human-centric perspective on refugee migration through time.
+It features a map of Europe and Africa displaying refugee routes, a stacked bar chart representing the number of refugees and their countries of origin, and crosses symbolizing lives lost during the Mediterranean crossing, all created using D3.js for data-driven visualizations.

-[GitHub](https://github.com/emilelampe/european-refugee-crisis-visualization/){:target="_blank"}, [Project Website](https://emilelampe.github.io/european-refugee-crisis-visualization/){:target="_blank"}
+[GitHub](https://github.com/emilelampe/european-refugee-crisis-visualization/){:target="_blank"} | [Project Website](https://emilelampe.github.io/european-refugee-crisis-visualization/){:target="_blank"}

 <img src="images/european-refugee-crisis.gif?raw=true"/>

 ---

 ### Multi-label Stratified Group Splits